talentprotocol/creator-score-miniapp/planning/coding-principles.md

 - **Color System:** We use a minimal, neutral palette with a single vibrant accent color, applied sparingly and strategically for clarity and focus.
 - **Typographic Hierarchy:** Typography follows a clear, documented scale for all text elements, ensuring visual consistency and fast building.
 - **Mobile:** The mobile experience is the primary focus, with all layouts and interactions optimized for touch and small screens.
-- **Desktop:** The desktop experience is a minimal adaptation: content is centered with max width, bottom nav is hidden, and modals become centered dialogs.
+- **Desktop:** The desktop experience is a minimal adaptation: content is centered with max width (all pages use `max-w-xl mx-auto w-full p-4`), bottom nav is hidden, and modals become centered dialogs.
 - **Responsive Modals:** All modals detect screen size (640px breakpoint) and render as bottom sheets on mobile or dialogs on desktop automatically.
 - **Show More/Less:** Long text (e.g., AI summaries) is truncated with a toggle for expanding/collapsing content.
 - **Progress Bars:** Progress bars are used throughout the app to visualize activity, scores, and reward progress, and are always minimal and thin.